NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/FourKindsOfData.rst

    Time-stamping

 Whenever a sensor is read, the value is recorded with the device timestamp.
-Once these recorded measurements are ready to be sent (in the presence of a cellular connection and the network time is known), the relative timestamps can be converted to absolute timestamps using the relative timestamps of the network or the GPS time.
+Once these recorded measurements are ready to be sent (in the presence of a cellular connection and the network time is known), the relative timestamps can be converted to absolute timestamps using the relative timestamps of the network or the GNSS time.

 In this way, all data is sent with precise timestamps to the cloud where the device time is used when visualizing the data to accurately reflect the creation time of the datum.